 President George W. Bush named Edelman ambassador to Turkey a few months after the U.S. invasion of Iraq in March 2003.
 It was widely speculated at the time that Edelman was named to this key post not only because of his close ties to administration hardliners, but also because of his family connections to Turkey.
 Edelman's grandmother fled Russia in the early 1920s, and his mother was born in Turkey.
 His great-uncle taught at Ankara University.

-While serving in Turkey, Edelman became a lightning rod for deepening anti-U.S. sentiment.
-The Turkish columnist Ibrahim Karagul wrote, "Edelman is probably the least-liked and trusted American ambassador in Turkish history."
+The Turkish columnist Ibrahim Karagul described Edelman as "probably the least-liked and trusted American ambassador in Turkish history."
 In a column for the newspaper Yeni Safak, Karagul wrote, "Considering the range of his activities, his statements which violate the decorum of democracy, and his interest in Turkey's internal affairs, Eric Edelman acts more like a colonial governor than an ambassador.
 Edelman's actions have exceeded his diplomatic mission.
 His 'interest' in nongovernmental organizations (NGOs), the Turkish media, and ethnic minorities make him go beyond his role as an ambassador.
 His presence here has never contributed to Turkish-American relations, and it never will.
 If we want to address the reasons for anti-Americanism, Edelman must be issue one.
 As long as Edelman stays in Turkey, the chill wind disturbing bilateral relations will last."